 Banana contributes to hair growth and repair in several different ways.

-The main substance in banana that makes it an effective hair growth and repair agent is silica, also known as silicon dioxide.
+The main substance in bananas that makes them an effective hair growth and repair agent is silica, also known as silicon dioxide.

 Because silica is converted into collagen once it is absorbed by the body, the substance has been linked to stronger and faster-growing hair.